agustinlare/docs/aws-vpc.md

 ![sgandnacl.drawio.png](./_resources/sgandnacl.drawio.png)

-A security group apply at the network interface label of the instances in any subnet.
+A security group apply at the network interface level of the instances in any subnet.
 Works as a stateful firewall which allows the return traffic automatically because it only supports allow rules implying  there is an implicit deny rule to everything but what is allow.

 ![sg-bestpractice.drawio.png](./_resources/sg-bestpractice.drawio.png)